How automation drives DevOps success

 During development

-During the development of applications, developer spend time building the code, running unit tests, and ensuring that a pull request does not break anything.
-These tasks are repetitive and they take up valuable time developers could spend working on new features.
-While all these tasks must be completed, your developers do not necessarily have to be the ones to do them.
+During app development, developer spend time writing code, running tests, and ensuring that a pull request does not break anything.
+These tasks are repetitive and take up valuable time developers could spend working on new features.
+While all these tasks are necessary, your developers don’t have to be the ones to do them.

 You can set up a pipeline on the development branch of your version control so that once a developer has committed to it, the pipeline will build the code and run the tests.
 And once all these tasks run successfully, the pipeline will create a pull request to your main branch.
 The pipeline can then assign a user to review the code.